 Football is a problem-solving sport.
 If you can use your mind better, you can solve those problems better.
 If someone is not taught to problem solve, they simply won’t attain their potential.
 When you see a problem on the pitch, you need to understand how to think your way round it.
 And that comes from education.

 Players in the Senior Elite Programme commit to all aspects of the programme from July – April each year.
 During the Summer Term (April – June), pupils are able to play their summer sport if they wish as the programme activities are structured around summer sport commitments.
+Players also have the option of joining the U18 full-time Futsal programme in the Summer Term.

 The football learning of our players takes place here, at Bradfield.